Ilmenite vs Firecrawl — 2026 Comparison

 If you are building an AI agent that needs to read the web without the overhead of a full browser, Ilmenite is the most efficient choice.

 Ready to see the speed difference for yourself?
-Sign up for a free account and start scraping with 500 free credits.
+Sign up for a free account and start scraping with $5 free every month.